tbensky/npct/README.md

 Mobile phones might be ideal for this.
 "Everyone already has one," and they can broadcast short Bluetooth messages about your health to those (phones) nearby for easy and automated tracking by all later on.

 However, by Summer 2020, phone-based contact tracers were getting kind of [becoming a mess](https://www.forbes.com/sites/zakdoffman/2020/06/19/how-apple-and-google-created-this-contact-tracing-disaster/#3ce3f7797ca2).
-Many  of contact-tracing Apps were appearing, some by companies and individuals; others developed by governmental agencies for countrywide depolyment.
+Many contact-tracing Apps were appearing, some by companies and individuals; others developed by governmental agencies for countrywide deployment.
 Whose App do I use?
 Am I really doing anything?
 How do I register?
 Are they all compatible with each other?
 And most importantly: Who will have access to my (health) information?

 The (open-source) Apps revealed all kinds of tricks to keep the Apps running and tracing [in the background on a phone](https://github.com/NHSX).
 Google and Apple also [stepped in](https://www.apple.com/newsroom/2020/04/apple-and-google-partner-on-covid-19-contact-tracing-technology/) to unify the development process, but it's not clear their efforts helped.
 The Apps decreased battery life of the phones, but more importantly, trust in Apps and what companies do with your data was becoming a larger and larger question.
 (The latest round is "clipboard spying" in stories such as [this one](https://www.computing.co.uk/news/4017082/tiktok-spying-clipboard-researchers-warn-iphone-users) and [this one](https://www.forbes.com/sites/daveywinder/2020/07/04/apple-ios-14-catches-microsofts-linkedin-spying-on-clipboard-tiktok-apps-privacy-iphone-ipad-macbook/#ecac5085896e) certainly didn't help.)
 It's also not clear you need an *instantaenous notification* if you encounter someone who is sick.